Pilloryqueen/gfv1/README.md

 To install the latest version of the system in Foundry go to Game Systems, Install System and simply provide it this Manifest URL: `https://raw.githubusercontent.com/Pilloryqueen/gfv1/refs/heads/master/system.json`

 Please note that the system does not contain any playbooks from the core rule book.
-If you've bought the book you may be able to get content packs for this system by asking around on the [official GIRL FRAME discord](https://discord.gg/yEFEGyVWmS).
-You'll find a thread dedicated to this system under the channel "the-office"
+If you've bought the book you may be able to get content packs for this system check out the resources channel on the [official GIRL FRAME discord](https://discord.gg/yEFEGyVWmS).
+You'll also find a thread dedicated to this system under the channel "the-office"

 ## Development